 Here’s an example of TWO timers simply sending stuff to a debug node for testing…

 On this particular Pi I run MQTT (Mosquito with Websockets), SQLITE, APACHE and Node-Red.
-I started using Blynk as my mobile remote controller then went on to using ImperiHome but today I concentrate on using Node-Red Dashboard which has so very much potential.
-I also use Nextion touch-LCD display devices for local displays.
+I started using Blynk as my mobile remote controller then went on to using ImperiHome then Node-Red Dashboard which has (IMHO) so very much potential, however it also has lousy RGB control so now I've reverted back to Blynk.
+I use Nextion touch-LCD display devices for local displays as well as low-cost ILI9340 displays.
 All of this can be managed within Node-Red.
-If you find this interesting you might like my home control 2016 post here or the Nextion Wi-Fi Touch Display article.
+If you find this interesting you might like my home control 2018 post here or the Nextion Wi-Fi Touch Display article.

-So in total you have a timer you can set to go on and off at specific times of the day, or dusk and dawn, on certain days, certain months, you can even set it to run on specific days of the month (Christmas day?) or even certain weekdays of every month (second Tuesday).
+So in total you have a timer you can set to go on and off at specific times of the day, or dusk and dawn, on certain days, certain months, you can even set it to run on specific days of the month (Christmas day?) or even certain weekdays of every month (second Tuesday) - as of version 2.0.0 (August 2018) these can be included or excluded.

 And here are the words the node will accept at the input to override automatic operations.
 The input is not case-sensitive.